cabooster/DeepCAD/dataset/README.md

 c.
 Two different excitation powers were used in each experiment for data diversity.
 d.
 AMP: the amplifier gain of the two PMTs.
 ```
-If your browser misunderstands the security of the download, please change its security settings or use other browsers.

 ## Citing the data
 If you use this data, please cite our paper: